EPCarter/Intro_to_Programming/README.md

+## Repository Overview

+This is a repository of Java programs curated to showcase various key Java principles touched on in *Introduction to Java Programming: Comprehensive Version, 10th Ed by Y. Daniel Liang*

-## Synopsis
+## Final Project Synopsis

 This program takes in a database of addresses and a user input and returns all of the criteria that matches.

 ## Code Example
    Database.csv is input

    User search criteria input

    Input cleaned up and stored

    Matching input listings printed

    User choice input

    Missing information for choice queried from Google Maps API

    Returned data (such as latitude and longitude) printed

    Distance between two coordinates returned

 ## Motivation